 UniMAC Digital Repository

-The UniMAC-IJ Digital Repository is a digital service and an open-access electronic archive that maintains and preserves digital copies of scholarly publications of faculty, administrators and and students of UniMAC
+The UniMAC Digital Repository is a digital service and an open-access electronic archive that maintains and preserves digital copies of scholarly publications of faculty, administrators and and students of UniMAC

 • The Repository archives other digital resources of the Institute such as reports, manuals, policies and more.